shrmasubhm245/Marketing-Analytics-For-E-Commerce-Market-Place-Company-/README.md

-Data has been provided for the period of Sep 2016 to Oct 2018.
-EDA and data cleaning was performed before analysing the data.
-Data containg information of customers, sellers, products, order, order payment, order review rating, geographical location.
+Data has been provided for the period from September 2016 to October 2018.
+Prior to data analysis, exploratory data analysis (EDA) and data cleaning were conducted.
+The dataset includes information on customers, sellers, products, orders, order payments, order review ratings, and geographical locations.
+Tables were joined together based on specific requirements.
-Joining of different tables was performed as per the requirements.
-Major insights from the data are as follows:
+Key insights from the data analysis are as follows:
-Andhra Pradesh having maximum number of customers & generated maximum revenue, Akkarampalle city in Andhra Pradesh generate maximum revenue.
+Andhra Pradesh has the highest number of customers and generated the highest revenue.
+The city of Akkarampalle in Andhra Pradesh generated the highest revenue.
-Revenue was maximum in year 2018.
-Revenue was increases with months in most of the time.
+The maximum revenue was recorded in the year 2018.
+Revenue generally increased over the months for most of the time.
-80% of the customers uses credit card for payment.
+Approximately 80% of customers used credit cards for payment.
-'Bed Bath Table' was the most popular category among all and 'Cds_Dvds_Musicals' are the most rated categories among all.
+'Bed Bath Table' emerged as the most popular category.
+'Cds_Dvds_Musicals' received the highest ratings among all product categories.